Vesihiisi/wd-dates/README.md

 # WD-Dates

 This is a Pywikibot-powered script to import people's birth and death dates from Wikipedia articles to Wikidata.
 It currently has support for the Danish, Swedish, Norwegian (bokmål) and Polish Wikipedias.
+Used by [VesihiisiBot](https://www.wikidata.org/wiki/User:VesihiisiBot).

 ## Usage